woodruffw/kbs2/README.md

 FLAGS:
     -f, --force       overwrite, if already present
-    -g, --generate    generate sensitive fields instead of prompting for them -h, --help        Prints help information
+    -h, --help        Prints help information
     -t, --terse       read fields in a terse format, even when connected to a tty